 “We became certified because organic is what we believe in, in terms of integrity and we wanted our customers to be able to build trust in our products,” Salvatore recalls.

 “It’s up to us (the organic industry) to make more people aware of the importance of certification.
 We have to meet a lot of criteria before we can call a product certified organic and helps to reduce a lot of the greenwashing that is happening in the industry.”

-Perfect Potion is also hoping to create a new anniversary blend (watch this space!) and fulfil Salvatore’s own dream of creating an aromatic garden at the HQ in Banyo, to create a calming, natural space where consumers can learn more about the plants where their oils have come from.
+Perfect Potion is also hoping to create a new anniversary blend and fulfil Salvatore’s own dream of creating an aromatic garden at the brand’s headquarters in Banyo, Qld, to create a calming, natural space where consumers can learn more about the plants where their oils have come from.

 “2021 will be a year of sharing our stories.”

 Perfect Potion is an Australian, family-owned pioneer in the creation of unique, sustainable, certified natural and organic aromatherapy and skin care preparations.
 Our vision is to help you, our community, and the environment to flourish by listening to, guiding and reconnecting body, mind and spirit.